Project Background

 Current Chlorine Production in South Africa

-Chlorine is currently produced by Sasol and NCP, both facing significant challenges due to raw material shortages, Eskom’s unreliable electricity supply, and ageing infrastructure.
-As a result, the country’s chlorine reserves for drinking water treatment are critically low—averaging only 6–10 days for major utilities such as Rand Water and uMngeni Water.
+Chlorine is predominately produced for the South African market by two producers in Gauteng and the Vaal Triangle.
+These plants are facing significant challenges due to raw material shortages, unreliable electricity supply, as well as ageing infrastructure.
+As a result, the country’s chlorine reserves for drinking water can be compromised if these plants are not in operation.

 Existing Supply Chain Challenges